dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-11-29-the-slower-the-test-suite-the-slower-we-go.md

 We need a good (i.e. testable) design to enable a fast test suite, so we can go faster by being able to minimize retracing.

-That's one of the interplays of the XP practices.
+That's one of the interplays between XP practices.